NOAA Scientists Didn't Cook The Books On Climate Change, Study Finds

 The new NOAA temperature record is probably the best estimate of global ocean temperatures over the last 15 years.
 Zeke Hausfather, UC Berkeley’s Energy and Resources Group

-For their own study, Hausfather and his team combed through independent data collected from satellites, floating buoys and Argo floats ― autonomous devices that sink in the ocean and record temperature and salinity on their way back to the surface.
+For their own study, published Wednesday in the online journal Science Advances, Hausfather and his team combed through independent data collected from satellites, floating buoys and Argo floats ― autonomous devices that sink in the ocean and record temperature and salinity on their way back to the surface.
 Hausfather said the data from all three instruments “agree almost perfectly” with NOAA’s latest analysis, confirming there was no hiatus and reinforcing the agency’s finding that warming in recent years had been underestimated.

 “These results serve as a robust, independent validation of the NOAA temperature record, and show us that the new NOAA temperature record is probably the best estimate of global ocean temperatures over the last 15 years,” Hausfather said in a video accompanying the new study.

+Asked about the new study, Mann told The Huffington Post it further validates what he and others in the field have been saying: that the slowdown was “temporary and is clearly over.”

+“2016 will be the 3rd consecutive record breaking year for global temperatures,” he wrote in an email.
+“We’ve never seen 3 consecutive record breakers before.”

-The team began working on the study a little over a year ago.
+The research team, which also included Kevin Cowtan of the University of York’s department of chemistry and Mark Richardson of NASA‘s Jet Propulsion Laboratory, began working on the study a little over a year ago.
 Along with setting the record straight, Hausfather hopes the results will relieve some of the pressure the scientific community faces, particularly in light of the incoming presidential administration, he told HuffPost.

 “People don’t get much credit for doing studies that replicate or independently validate other people’s work,” he said in a release.
 “But, particularly when things become so political, we feel it is really important to show that, if you look at all these other records, it seems these researchers did a good job with their corrections.”

-Note: This story has been updated to include comments from Mann and Cowtan.